nicklutsko/nicklutsko.github.io/_posts/2018-11-28-Polar-Amplification-and-High-Latitude-Lapse-Rates.md

 <a href="https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2012GL051598">Screen et al. (2012)</a> did experiments which isolated the role of reduced sea-ice with two different climate models, in which they kept greenhouse gas concentrations fixed, but forced the models with observed monthly Arctic sea-ice and SSTs from 1979 to 2008.
 This produced a strong wintertime warming, localized to the near-surface.
 This warming was probably partly due to the ice-albedo feedback, but the reduction in the relative fraction of sea-ice compared to ocean water probably also played an important role.

 High latitude lapse-rates are sensitive to other things, like the radiative forcing, surface warming and atmospheric energy transport.
-But the erosion of the inversion because of reductions in sea-ice is likely a big part of the positive high latitude lapse-rate feedback seen in climate models.
-This also shows that the conventional ways of estimating feedbacks can be deceptive for understanding what's actually happening.
+But the erosion of the inversion because of reductions in sea-ice is likely a big part of the positive high latitude lapse-rate feedback diagnosed in climate models.
+This also shows how the conventional ways of estimating feedbacks can be deceptive for understanding what's actually happening.

 (Thanks to Daniel Koll for helping me understand high latitude inversions)